ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

 - **Authentication Failures**
   Validate your **Google** or **Twitter** keys/tokens in their respective developer dashboards.

-If you run into any issues, feel free to open an [Issue](https://github.com/aria-ai/aria_ai_agents/issues).
+If you run into any issues, feel free to open an [Issue](https://github.com/arai-ai/arai_ai_agents/issues).

 ---

-**That’s it!** You’ve now set up your environment, installed ARIA AI Agents, obtained the necessary API keys, and authenticated your Twitter account.
+**That’s it!** You’ve now set up your environment, installed ARAI AI Agents, obtained the necessary API keys, and authenticated your Twitter account.
 Remember that **complex or large-scale AI tasks** may take a bit longer to generate responses, so don’t worry if you see some delay—it’s just the model crafting detailed content.

-**Happy building with ARIA AI Agents!**
+**Happy building with ARAI AI Agents!**